Skip to main content Skip to footer

 Animals Pedal Sunday Afternoon Is Infinity Bender

-• Classic germanium Tone Bender sound expanded with more stable silicon transistors
+Why We Picked It: This pedal channels the classic germanium Tone Bender sound, expanded with more stable silicon transistors.

 • Works well with both solid-state and tube amps